Part 1: Policy Statement

 Lake Superior College will provide access to programs, services, employment and activities to qualified individuals with known disabilities as required by law.

 Lake Superior College does not provide personal devices or services that may pose undue financial or administrative burdens.
 The College does not provide assessment services that attempt to diagnose various disabilities or provide funding for individuals to receive off-site testing.
-Diagnostic assessment referrals and information are available for students in Disability Services.
+Diagnostic assessment referrals and information are available for students in Student Accessibility Services.

 Part 4: Availability and Notice